ArtizianCapstone/frontend/README.md

 ## Add Build Dependencies
 * Still in Terminal, enter the repo with the command `cd frontend`.
 * Install the build dependencies with the command `pod install` and then `pod update`.
+    * If you encounter a build dependency issue when running the aforementioned `pod` commands, remove two files within `frontend`.
+    * Making sure you are still in `frontend`, remove "Podfile.lock": `rm Podfile.lock`.
+    * Also remove the "Pods" folder: `rmdir -r Pods`.
+    * Finally, install the build dependencies again with `pod install` and then `pod update`.
 ## Open and Build in Xcode
 * In the Finder app, navigate to the same path where you cloned the repo.
 * Click on the "frontend" folder.